Introduction

 To begin the discussion of keymapping, let’s take our first sidebar and remember that Vim is a modal editor and what this means for keymapping.
 While you will mostly only be concerned with mapping keys in the default, normal, and visual modes, here is the full list of modes and their corresponding mode symbol for mapping commands:

-These mode symbols can be used as prefixes on the two mapping commands of
+These mode symbols can be used as prefixes on the two mapping commands of map and noremap.
+Using map will map keys recursively while noremap is a non-recursive mapping.

-Now, back to my
+Now, back to my vimrc file.

 " space = pagedown, - = pageupnoremap <Space> <PageDown>noremap - <PageUp>